 Take your date for a romantic Mediterranean dinner with a view on one of Ontario’s largest waterfront patios, steps from Van Wagners Beach.
 String lights, beautiful scenery, sangria and a bustling patio?
 Yes, please.

-Nearby: Take a stroll on the boardwalk to Hutch’s diner (a Hamilton landmark) for an ice cream; enjoy a game of volleyball at the courts; or visit Confederation Park (where attractions like Wild Waterworks and Adventure Village are located).
+Nearby: Take a stroll on the boardwalk to Hutch’s on the Beach diner (a Hamilton landmark) for an ice cream; watch a game of volleyball from the boardwalk; or visit Adventure Village for some mini-putt and batting cages.

 Born and raised in Hamilton, Amanda shares her favourite places and experiences to inspire others to explore!
 Follow her on Twitter @amandastancati.